Mass Effect 3 ending controversy: Background

 In the original Mass Effect trilogy, players assume the role of Commander Shepard, a customizable avatar who leads allies from across the Milky Way galaxy in a struggle against a collective of powerful synthetic lifeforms called the Reapers, who harvest the galaxy of sentient spacefaring life every 50,000 years.
 By the events of Mass Effect 3, the Reapers have arrived in the galaxy and begin harvesting entire worlds.
 To stop them, Shepard must form an alliance between all of Mass Effect's alien races to build the Crucible, a megastructure built from blueprints designed by the civilizations from previous cycles, including the Protheans, which can theoretically destroy the Reapers.

-As Shepard, players dispatch a final "Marauder" enemy, entering a Reaper teleportation beam on Earth to reach the Citadel and begin the game's ending sequence.
+As Shepard, players dispatch a final "Marauder" enemy, entering a Reaper teleportation beam on Earth to reach the Citadel alongside their close ally and mentor, David Anderson, and begin the game's ending sequence.
 This follows a long and grueling battle in London where Shepard is gravely wounded by Harbinger, the leader of the Reapers.
-Once there, Shepard engages in a dialog-based final showdown with the Illusive Man, the leader of Cerberus, which inevitably leads to the latter's death.
-Shepard then attempts to fire off the Crucible, only to be transported to the Citadel's pinnacle.
-They encounter the Catalyst, an artificial intelligence with the appearance of a child, that declares itself to be the creator of the Reapers.
-The being says that the Reapers' job is to exterminate intelligent races that have reached the capability of creating artificial lifeforms such as the geth, because artificial life will eventually destroy natural life if allowed to proliferate.
+Once there, Shepard and Anderson engage in a dialog-based final showdown with the Illusive Man, the leader of Cerberus; only Shepard survives the confrontation.
+Shepard then attempts to fire the Crucible, only to be transported to the Citadel's pinnacle.
+They encounter the "Star Child," the Reaper gestalt intelligence manifested in the form of a hologram of a child referring to itself as "the Catalyst."
+The Catalyst reveals the Reapers' true motives, explaining that this repeated culling prevents organic life from inevitably being rendered extinct by their own less-advanced synthetic creations.

-Having conceded defeat to Shepard, it presents up to three options for activating the Crucible, which will break the Reapers' galactic cycle of extinction:
+The Catalyst then presents up to three options for activating the Crucible, which will break the Reapers' galactic cycle of extinction: